 These days everyone speaks about the benefits of an ePMA solution.
 Therefore, I was glad that Mark took a fresh approach and just briefly mentioned the well-known advantages of an ePMA solution – such as no handwriting to interpret, being unable to prescribe unavailable drugs and clarity as to what has been dispensed – and then mainly focused on the potential risks and challenges the introduction of an ePMA system might bring – such as upfront costs software, the required hardware, continuous training of the staff and even inappropriate selection of medication.
 Acknowledging these risks is really important and the only way to successfully mitigate them and improve the success of the overall digital transformation journey.

 True; and one of David's important messages was that the whole process of ePMA system selection and evaluation, business case preparation and KPI identification is also published as a blueprint for the NHS.
-Having done so, Taunton is really executing their role of being a GDE and contributing to the overall community to learn from them.
+Having done so, Somerset Trust is really executing their role of being a GDE and contributing to the overall community to learn from them.
 I find this extremely important for further successful ePMA implementations elsewhere.
 David also listed specific opportunities they have acquired by selecting and using the OPENeP – such as the user-friendly application that supports closed loop and thus helps them with one of the key requirements for the EMRAM HIMSS 6 or even 7 certification.

 He also commented on the importance of having all the medication data stored in open format (openEHR) and the wider potential of setting up a vendor-neutral clinical data repository.
 This approach gives them full and unlimited access to all medication data and the option of saving other clinical data as well.

 What were the conclusions you arrived at during the conference?